nkltsh002/mario_world_model/README.md

     --output checkpoints/controller_mario.pt
 ```

-At each iteration the script uses the MDN‑RNN to simulate trajectories in latent space and evaluates candidate controllers.
+At each iteration the script evaluates candidate controllers directly in Super Mario Bros using deterministic rollouts while leveraging the MDN-RNN hidden state.
 You can increase the number of iterations for better results at the cost of computation.

 ### 6. Train the PPO baseline (optional)